OptimalBits/redbird/README.md

 ##About HTTPS

-The HTTPS proxy supports virtual host by using SNI (which most modern browsers support: IE7 and above).
+The HTTPS proxy supports virtual hosts by using SNI (which most modern browsers support: IE7 and above).
 The proxying is performed by hostname, so you must use the same SSL certificates for a given hostname independently of its paths.